-Based on the award-winning book by William E. O’Brien, the forthcoming LALH film underscores the profound inequality that persisted for decades in the number, size, and quality of state park spaces provided for Black visitors across the South.
+Based on the award-winning book by William E. O’Brien, the LALH film underscores the profound inequality that persisted for decades in the number, size, and quality of state park spaces provided for Black visitors across the South.
 Even though it has largely faded from public awareness, the imprint of segregated design remains visible in many state parks.

 Read about segregated state park history in Landscapes of Exclusion: State Parks and Jim Crow in the American South.